Side Strain (Abdominal)

-MRI appears to be a sensitive test for evaluating side strain injury, showing an abnormality in all patients who had a clinical suspicion of a muscular tear.
-Stripping of the periosteum occurs as the muscular attachment is avulsed from the osseous or cartilaginous origin; this can result in excessive haemorrhage even though the muscle tear may be low grade.
+MRI appears to be a sensitive test for evaluating side strain injury, showing an abnormality in all patients with a clinical suspicion of a muscular tear.
+Stripping of the periosteum occurs as the muscular attachment is avulsed from the bony or cartilaginous origin; this can result in excessive bleeding even though the muscle tear may be low grade.

 How to Prevent Side Strain